gturri/dokuJClient/README.md

 Working with DW Detritus
 ========================

 To work with this version of DW, we need aXMLRPC at least 1.8.1.
-The issue is that this version hasn't been released on JCenter, but not on maven central.
+The issue is that this version has been released on JCenter, but not on maven central.

 If you downloaded the lastest version of dokujClient in order to use it as a command line tool, it should come with the correct version of aXMLRPC, so there shouldn't be any problem.
 If you want to use dokujClient has a library, you need to